tanishchavaan/CODTECH-Task1/README.md

 Create Database and Tables:

 Define the tables for Students, Courses, and Enrollments using SQL CREATE TABLE commands.
 The schema should include relationships such as primary and foreign keys to maintain referential integrity.

+Insert Sample Data:

+Insert sample data into the Students, Courses, and Enrollments tables using INSERT queries.

+Write SQL Queries for Data Management:

+Use SQL SELECT, INSERT, UPDATE, and DELETE queries to manage and manipulate data.
+For example, retrieving all student records:

+Implement JOIN Operations:

+Use JOIN to combine data from multiple tables.
+For example, to retrieve a list of students and their enrolled courses with grades:

+Execute Queries and View Results:

+Run the SQL queries and view the results in the DBMS or IDE.
+Ensure the outputs are correct and the relationships between students, courses, and enrollments are properly maintained.
+Perform Data Modifications:

+Update records, such as changing a student's grade using an UPDATE query:

+Test and Optimize:

+Test the database for various scenarios like enrolling students in new courses, updating grades, and retrieving filtered data (e.g., all students in a specific course).
+Optimize queries for performance if needed.

 Conclusion:
 This project provides practical experience in designing and managing relational databases.
 By following the outlined steps, you’ll be able to build a functional system for managing student records, practice SQL queries, and understand how to implement joins to combine data from multiple tables.